12th Armoured Regiment (India)

 The 12th Armoured Regiment is an armoured regiment which is part of the Armoured Corps of the Indian Army.

-The regiment was raised as an all-class regiment on 1 October 1984 by Lt Col L.R.
+The regiment was raised as an all-class regiment on 1 October 1984 by Lieutenant Colonel L.R.
 Vaid at Kapurthala with Vijayanta tanks.

 History

 The regiment was subsequently converted to T-90 tanks.
 The regiment has served in Operation Trident, Operation Rakshak I and Operation Rakshak II.

 The regiment has adopted the nickname Barasinghas (meaning 12-point stag), and representing the Barasingha, or swamp deer (Rucervus duvaucelii), a deer species endemic to India.
 This was inspired by the statue of a barasingha stag in full cry in the palace of the Maharaja of Kapurthala.
 Each of the tines of the antlers is said to symbolise one of the 12 tank troops of the regiment.

 The Regiment had the honour of participating in the annual Republic Day parade in 2004 and 2005.

 The Regiment was presented the ‘President's Standards’ at Babina on 19 October 2010 by the then President of India, Mrs Prathiba Patil.

 The regiment was awarded GOC-in-C, South Western Command Unit Citation in 2018.